AhsanAyaz/angular-in-90ish/content/angular-in-90ish.md

 ng new first-ng-app # optionally use --dry-run

 # create an app with some configuration
-ng new first-ng-app --inline-styles --inline-template
+ng new first-ng-app --inline-style --inline-template
 ```

 ---